amyspencerproject/fresh-sticky-notes/README.md

 ## Overview

 ### The challenge
-The challenge is to build this app as a greenfield project, use React Hooks, and take the css styling a little further.
-This app is an update from an app I first built as a lesson from Skillcrush.
+The challenge is to build this app as a greenfield project, use a design spec, and review how to build and app with React.

 ### Resouces